galliumdata/adumbra/README.md

-# The Steganosaurus library
+# The Adumbra library
-A Java library that uses [steganography](https://en.wikipedia.org/wiki/Steganography) to hide data in bitmaps using a secret key.
+A light-weight Java library that uses [steganography](https://en.wikipedia.org/wiki/Steganography) to hide data in bitmaps using a secret key.
 Supported input formats include PNG, JPEG, TIFF, BMP.
-Output formats are PNG and TIFF only, because other formats are lossy and therefore suboptimal for steganography.
+Output formats are PNG and TIFF only, because other formats are lossy and therefore more difficult to support.

-Steganosaurus requires a bitmap with about 500 pixels for every byte of the secret message, so a bitmap of 500x700 pixels could contain a secret message of up to about 700 bytes.
+Adumbra requires a bitmap with about 500 pixels for every byte of the secret message, so a bitmap of 500x700 pixels could contain a secret message of up to about 700 bytes.

-Steganosaurus is intended to be used as more of a way to mark bitmaps in a non-obvious way, rather than as an efficient way to transmit large amounts of secret data.
+Adumbra is intended to be used as more of a way to mark bitmaps in a non-obvious way, rather than as an efficient way to transmit large amounts of secret data.

 ## How does it work?
-Steganosaurus hides a secret message in a bitmap by distributing the message's bits into the least significant bit of some pixels, using one color per pixel (R, G or B) in a pattern determined by the secret key.
+Adumbra hides a secret message in a bitmap by distributing the message's bits into the least significant bit of some pixels, using one color per pixel (R, G or B) in a pattern determined by the secret key.